felixtsao/oneVR_devel/README.md

 <p>
 A low-cost, virtual reality, 360 camera system along with a mobile web 360 player application, forms an end-to-end solution; from capture to viewing.
 <p>
 Designs based around using off-the-shelf hardware/software.
 Parameterized 3D model files allow for easy generation of camera mounts to fit most small, rectangular cameras like GoPro, SJCAM, Xiaomi and NoPro.
-The example SJ4000 rig costs less than $500 to build.
+Parameterization also allows scalability to reach 4K resolution and beyond.
+The example SJ4000 rig costs less than $500 to build and achieves 4K resolution.
 <p>
 Video stitching methods include using accessible software and custom scripts provided by this repository.
 <p>